informalsystems/hermes/relayer-framework/docs/technical_background.md

 }
 ```

-Next, we define `SimpleGreeter` and `DaytimeGreeter` in separate modules.
 The two greeter components do not depend on each other, but they all depend
 on the `traits` crate to make use the abstract definitions.
 Since these
 components do not depend on other crates, they are also _abstract_ components
 that can be instantiated with _any_ context types that satisfy the trait
 bounds.

+Next, we define our concrete `AppContext` struct that implements all
+context traits:

 ```rust
 mod app {